Microsoft Office 365 supports the following networking features.

 The global Microsoft network

 The Office 365 networking infrastructure is comprised of a large global portfolio of data centers, servers, content distribution networks, edge computing nodes, and fiber optic networks to provide global distribution of services.
 Sophisticated service instrumentation and monitoring integrates at the deepest levels with each component, giving visibility into the data center, network backbone, internet exchanges and beyond, to help spot, diagnose and manage the cause of disruptions that arise.
 The network is built to maintain sufficient capacity even for large scale network interruptions without degradation of performance.
-For more information, see Global Foundation Services.
+For more information, see Microsoft Global Network.

 To maintain the confidentiality and integrity of customer data, Microsoft keeps consumer services networks separate from Office 365 networks.
 Multiple techniques are used to control information flows, including but not limited to: